 The trail uses mostly country roads, from village to village and town to town, through pleasant countryside.

-Along the Danube, at the edge of the Pannonian plain, we find marshland and flood plains but also fertile arable land.
+Along the Danube we find marshland and flood plains but also fertile arable land.
 In Serbia, the trail turns south, gradually sloping up the Morava valley, where the hills slowly close in on the trail, until it crosses over the watershed at the Bulgarian border.
 Beyond Sofia, the trail splits into two branches, one continuing through the Maritza valley, the other one crossing the Rila mountains and the unspoiled hills of the Rhodope.
 In Turkey, the trail passes through the flat fertile Thracian valley.

 All along the trail, we find special protected natural areas.
 From the “Neusiedler See”, to the preserved Danuban wetlands in Slovakia and Hungary, the Pilis hills, to the extensive floodplains of Gemenc National park in Hungary and the Danube-Sava nature reserve at the borders of Hungary, Croatia, and Serbia, the Fruska Gora and the Suva Planina in Serbia and rare Karst marshes in Bulgaria to the unspoiled last remaining wildlands in the Rhodope area.

-The favourite pastime drink is Slivovitz, or Rakia, which you may be offered at any time of the day, but you should be careful with if you want to be able to continue your hike that day.
+The favourite pastime drink is Slivovitz, or Rakia, which you may be offered at any time of the day, but be careful if you want to be able to continue your hike that day.

 In former days, one’s trade and social position was expressed by one’s clothing.
-The multi-ethnic society showed its colours abundantly Nowadays it is not so manifest, but this variety still exists The Balkan region is notorious for its migrations, leading to a wide variety of cultures, living next to each other.
-This was no different in the past, so the same applies for historic periods and its legacies; Greek, Roman, Byzantine, Slavic, Ottoman.
+The multi-ethnic society showed its colours abundantly.
+Nowadays it is not so manifest, but this variety still exists.
+The Balkan region is notorious for its migrations, leading to a wide variety of cultures, living next to each other.
+This was not different in the past, so the same applies for historic periods and its legacies; Greek, Roman, Byzantine, Slavic, Ottoman.
 A Walhalla for anyone with an eye for it.